cicchiello/YTAdSlayer/README.md

 - **Callback surface**: Provide a clean interface inside the app for responding to events such as *YouTube started playback*, *ad likely detected*, *playback resumed*, etc.
 - **Privacy-focused**: Only inspect the minimal information required to detect playback state and ads, avoiding unnecessary data collection.

+Current implementation notes:

+- The `YouTubeWatcher` service listens to accessibility events and checks the **package name** to detect when YouTube becomes active or inactive.
+- A simple handler periodically re-scans the active window while YouTube is active to look for an enabled "Skip"-like button.
+- Detection is currently **heuristic and experimental**, primarily intended for local experimentation and logging.

-As these components are implemented, the README will be updated with concrete class and package references.
+As additional components are implemented (e.g., richer heuristics, configuration UI, diagnostics), the README will be updated with more concrete class and package references.

 ---

 ## Roadmap

 - **Short term**
-  - Finalize the monitoring approach (AccessibilityService vs. UsageStatsManager vs. media session vs. notifications).
+  - Iterate on the accessibility-based monitoring approach (tuning event handling and skip-button detection).
+  - Decide if/when to introduce complementary mechanisms (UsageStatsManager, media session, notifications).
-  - Flesh out the `YouTubeWatcher` service implementation.
+  - Flesh out the `YouTubeWatcher` service implementation and behavior around skip detection.
-  - Expose basic callbacks/events to the UI.
+  - Expose basic callbacks/events and state to the UI (e.g., is watcher enabled, last detection events).

 - **Medium term**
   - Improve configuration UI so users can enable/disable detection features and see status.